ameerwasi001/BWTst-Compiler/README.md

 # BWTst-Compiler
-This is a transpiler for the language UrduBasic that transpiles it to Python.
+This is a transpiler for the domain specific language [Bwtest](https://github.com/ameerwasi001/BWTest) that transpiles it to Python.

 # Compiling a file
 You can compile a file by saying `node shell.js inputfilename.btst outputname.py` in your terminal.